dsbalico/sudoku-solver-simulated-annealing/README.md

 ## Installation
 This project requires Python 3.6 or higher.
 To use the SudokuSolverAnnealing class, simply copy the code into your project or import it as a module.

+## Usage
+The `SudokuSolverAnnealing` class is used to solve Sudoku puzzles using the Simulated Annealing algorithm.
+To use it, first create an instance of the class with a 9x9 list representing a Sudoku board, and optionally set any desired parameters.
+Then, call the solve method on the instance to obtain a solution to the puzzle.

     from SudokuSolverAnnealing import SudokuSolverAnnealing

     # Define a Sudoku board as a 9x9 list.